 All of our programming uses an Intensive Community Treatment model.

-Our Transition In Place program uses a scattered site model that empowers participants to make successful transitions into permanent, market-rate housing.
+Our rental assistance program uses a scattered site model that empowers participants to make successful transitions into permanent, market-rate housing.
 We use private rental agencies to provide the housing and use individual donations and grant funding to lease units.
 Housing subsidies can be provided for up to 12 months.

 Each client assists staff with developing an individualized service plan that best fits their needs.
 Participants leaving the program are provided an aftercare plan that includes continued supportive services for at lease six months and in some cases longer after discharge.
-The Transition in Place program works with female or male survivors who are 18 years old and older, exiting jail, homeless, single, pregnant and/or parenting.
+The Transition in Place program works with female, male or transgender survivors who are 18 years old and older, exiting jail, homeless, single, pregnant and/or parenting.

 TRAUMA INFORMED EMPLOYMENT

 Survivor Ventures partners with small business owners to create unique employment opportunities.
 Partners are carefully vetted and selected based on a criteria developed to ensure a trauma-informed environment.
-This program involves on-site case management and intensive community treatment.
+This program involves on-site job coaching and intensive community treatment.

 SURVIVORS TO ENTREPRENEURS

-Survivor Ventures harnesses the natural talents of incarcerated and formerly incarcerated survivors of sex trafficking and commercial sexual exploitation and redirects them towards the creation of legal business ventures.
+Survivor Ventures harnesses the natural talents of incarcerated and formerly incarcerated survivors of sex trafficking and commercial sexual exploitation and redirects them towards self employment and the creation of legal business ventures.